 Rough, dry skin is a common problem that affects people of all ages.
 Some people are more likely to develop dry skin because of hereditary conditions.
 Environment and lifestyle can play a role in the development and severity of the condition.
 A change in temperature or humidity level can also cause itchy, dry skin.
 Skin becomes dehydrated when the air is too dry.
-Some skin care products that contain harsh chemicals can dry out the skin.
+Some skincare products that contain harsh chemicals can dry out the skin.
 Many household cleaning products contain skin irritants that can strip your skin of moisture and natural oils.

-What Causes Rough, Dry Skin
+What Causes Rough, Dry Skin?

-Which Treatments Can Help
+Which Treatments Can Help?

 Exfoliation is another method of treating rough, dry skin.
 It can help to remove some of the dead skin cells contained in dry patches of skin.
-Exfoliation can be done with washcloths, brushes, or during a facial scrub.
+Exfoliation can be done with washcloths, brushes, or using a facial scrub.
 Alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) can also be used to dissolve the dead cells in dry skin.
 Rough, dry skin can also be treated in a dermatologist’s office with procedures such as laser treatment, microdermabrasion, or a chemical peel.

 Natural Remedies To Relieve Dry Skin

 Adding moisture to the air with a humidifier can help to ease dry skin.
 Sitting in front of heat sources can dry out the skin, so it’s best to limit or avoid this practice.
 Many of us love to take hot showers, but this can dry out our skin by stripping it of its natural oils.
-Use warm water instead, and limit showers and baths to 5-10 minutes or less.
-Apply your moisturizer of choice immediately after bathing and patting yourself dry.
+Use warm water instead, and limit showers and baths to five to 10 minutes or less.
+Apply your moisturizer of choice immediately after drying off.

 Rough, dry skin may also be a sign of a skin condition that requires a specific form of treatment.
 Dr. William Kwan is a renowned dermatologist and the world’s leading expert in the care and treatment of ethnic skin.
-The team at Kwan Dermatology uses state-of-the-art technology and medical-grade treatments and products to create customized treatment programs.
-They take pride in helping patients to improve the quality of their skin through the highly-skilled use of state-of-the-art technology, along with medical-grade treatments and products.
+Our team at Kwan Dermatology uses state-of-the-art technology and medical-grade treatments and products to create customized treatment programs.
+We take pride in helping patients to improve the quality of their skin and improve their daily lives.
 Schedule a consultation with Dr. Kwan for further information about treatment for chronic dry skin.